Each local authority in England is responsible for its own school forecasting. This is done by using similar demographic data,…

 Local Plan data is used to identify how land will be used and what will be built where.

-However, obtaining this information is often challenging, due to the complexities surrounding the Local Plan process: the timescales involved, the availability, accessibility and consistency of data, the changing nature of the underpinning evidence base, and changes to Government Planning Policy.
+Obtaining this information is often challenging, due to the complexities surrounding the Local Plan process.
+The timescales involved, the availability, accessibility and consistency of data, the changing nature of the underpinning evidence base, and changes to Government Planning Policy.

 What is Consilium?